-You can learn more about these cool and well made kettlebells here.
+You can learn more about these cool and well-made Onnit Kettlebells here.

 The Best Competition Kettlebells: Kettlebell Kings

-The Kettlebell Kings Competition Kettlebells are one of the highest quality options on the market.
+The Kettlebell Kings Competition Kettlebells are among the highest-quality options on the market.
 The core of each kettlebell is hallowed out to ensure there is no weight shift caused during the production of each kettlebell.

 These kettlebells range from 18 to 106 pounds and range in price from $79.99 (18 pounds) to $299.99 (106 pounds).

 Competition kettlebells are a great buy if you perform exercises in the overhead and rack positions since the handles have less curvature and are smaller in size.